How Direct Debit In Fintech Lending Can Improve Loan Payment

-Direct debit tackles all three main problems customers usually face using the conventional payment method.
-Direct debit allows fintech to take control of the customers' repayment so they won't miss any due date.
+Direct debit products tackles all three main problems customers usually face using the conventional payment method.
+Benefits of Direct debit allows fintech to take control of the customers' repayment so they won't miss any due date.
 The customers will also know how much they have to pay even though they are not necessarily making the payment since the system automatically performs it.
 All the customers only need to ensure that they have some money in their registered account.

 Direct debit helps the customer to pay their loan on time, benefiting both customers and fintech lending.
 The fintech's cash flow will be well-organized and accurately predicted.
 On the other hand, the customer can avoid the late payment penalty that costs them more than it should.

 Ayoconnect, the biggest open finance platform in Indonesia, introduces the direct debit features among the people.
 In phase 1, Ayoconnect partners with the seven biggest banks in Indonesia, including Bank Mandiri, BRI, BNI, Danamon, CIMB Niaga, Bank Neo Commerce, and Bank Syariah Indonesia.
 These banks have already connected into 1 API system that can be accessed by the merchant, which later will be continued by other banks for the next phase.

 Through PT Ayopop Teknologi Indonesia, Ayoconnect has been approved to operate in Indonesia with Bank Indonesia (BI) licensing.
 According to the BI’s regulation, Ayoconnect falls under the category of Payment Service Providers (PJP), referring to banks or non-bank institutions that provide services to facilitate payment transactions for customers.